Generation of wave turbulence in dipolar gases driven across their phase transitions

-The momentum distribution displays a power-law behavior at large momenta $\abs{\boldsymbol{k}} \gg \abs{\boldsymbol{k}_{\rm rot}}$, where $\abs{\boldsymbol{k}_{\rm rot}} l_s \simeq 0.177 $ is the roton minimum.
-Here, $l_s = \hbar / \sqrt{m \mu}$ is the length scale determined by the chemical potential $\mu$ of the initial state.
-By fitting the $\tilde{n}(\abs{\boldsymbol{k}},t)$ distribution with $\abs{\boldsymbol{k}}^{-\gamma}$ in the region $\abs{\boldsymbol{k}} \in [0.6,1.1]~ l_s^{-1}$ at $t=800~\rm{ms}$ we extract the exponent $\gamma=2.8$, alluding to wave turbulence~\cite{nazarenko_wave_2011}, which originates from nonlinear wave mixing~\cite{navon_emergence_2016}.
-Recall that in the case of weak interactions where the generated waves possess random phases, the so-called weak wave turbulence regime is entered characterized by $\gamma \simeq 3$~\cite{Kolmakov_wave_2014,Zhu_direct_2023,zakharov_kolmogorov_1992}.
-The discrepancy between our exponent and this value may be partially due to the appearance of the small number of defects as also argued in the case of a non-dipolar SF undergoing wave turbulence~\cite{navon_emergence_2016}, higher order corrections to the cascade scaling~\cite{Zhu_direct_2023}, or long-range interactions.
-It is also interesting to note that a similar power-law behavior and exponent appear in the presence of three-body losses, where a more drastic descent of $\tilde{n}(\abs{\boldsymbol{k}},t)$ occurs, in line with experimental observations~\cite{Galka_emergence_2022}, see SM for details~\cite{supp}).
-We also remark that the above-described turbulent response characterized by the exponent $\gamma \sim 3$ holds for the non-viscous SS considered herein.
-However, the inclusion of viscosity through a phenomenological damping term diminishes long-wavelength excitations enforcing a rapid reduction of high-momentum tails and leading to larger values of $\gamma$, see also SM~\cite{supp}.
+In the case of weak interactions where the generated waves possess random phases, the so-called weak wave turbulence regime is entered characterized by $\gamma \simeq d$, where $d$ is the dimensionality~\cite{Kolmakov_wave_2014,Zhu_direct_2023,zakharov_kolmogorov_1992}.
+The discrepancy of $\gamma$ with the $d=2$ prediction stems from the fact that transfer of energy occurs also in the axial direction (see Supplementary Note 1).
+Furthermore, a direct comparison of $\gamma$ with the $d=3$ value is hindered by the lack of isotropy of the 3D momentum distribution.
+The latter therefore is expected to display a non-trivial momentum dependence, which cannot be easily inferred by the line-of-sight integrated $\tilde{n}(\abs{\textbf{k}},t)$ distribution and the associated $\gamma$ exponent.
+Additional sources of deviation from the exponent estimates arise due to the appearance of the small number of defects as also argued in the case of a non-dipolar SF undergoing wave turbulence~\cite{navon_emergence_2016}, higher-order corrections to the cascade scaling~\cite{Zhu_direct_2023}, long-range interactions, and the prominent in-plane distribution of the dipolar Bose-gas in the SS regime.
+The above-described turbulent response holds for the non-viscous SS considered herein.
+However, the inclusion of viscosity through a phenomenological damping term diminishes short-wavelength excitations enforcing a rapid reduction of high-momentum tails and leading to larger values of $\gamma$ (see Supplementary Note 4).
+Moreover, the addition of noise to the initial state leads to the same power-law behavior and exponent.